 For more information, please see the explanatory memorandum that sets out both the federal requirements and the university procedures; a certification to be completed by a prospective foreign NGO collaborator; and a worksheet to be used to assist you during the proposal stage to analyze whether a potential collaborator will be eligible to participate in a federally funded project.

-USAID has also just released a course on this new policy, which can be found at:
+USAID has an archived course on The Mexico City Policy, which can be found at here.